sukovanej/effect-http/docs/modules/index.ts.md

 ## From "effect-http/ClientError"

-Re-exports all named exports from the "effect-http/ClientError" module as `ClientError`.
+Reexport of all the submodules.

 **Signature**